The quality of Lion Feuchtwanger’s works continues to be the subject of ongoing discussion in mainstream media.

-Micha Brumlik, professor of education at the University of Frankfurt, writing in the Jüdische Allgemeine in 2013, values in particular the contemporary relevance of Der jüdische Krieg (for my own contribution to this debate, see A Post-nationalist Weimar Novel?
-A Third-generation View of Der jüdische Krieg (1932) (paper delivered at the International Feuchtwanger Conference 2015)).
+Micha Brumlik, professor of education at the University of Frankfurt, writing in the Jüdische Allgemeine in 2013, drew attention to the continuing relevance of Der jüdische Krieg (1932), with its lucid portrayal of early Jewish diaspora identity.

 Bayerischer Rundfunk, on the occasion of its 2014 rerun of Dietrich Leube’s TV documentary Lion Feuchtwanger: Geachtet & geächtet, argued that it was with Erfolg that Lion Feuchtwanger staked his claim to immortality.

 And Ian Wallace, Emeritus Professor of German at the University of Bath and former President of the International Feuchtwanger Society, singled out the portrayal of holy war in Die Jüdin von Toledo as particularly noteworthy, in a recent article for the Forgotten Gems section of the website New Books in German.

 These interesting and diverse insights are developed in depth in Feuchtwanger Studies (2009-present) and in numerous other recent books and articles, some of which are discussed and hyperlinked elsewhere on this web portal.

 What is undeniable is that Lion Feuchtwanger’s work was much admired by his fellow writers in exile from Nazi Germany, among them Thomas Mann.
 Abundant evidence of this can be found in the Lion Feuchtwanger 60th birthday book.